 Many apply the following ratio when packing a bento: 4 parts carb | 2 parts protein | 1 part vegetable | 1 part fruit.
 The packing of most bento begins with rice, the main staple of Japan.
 Depending on the region, some bento may emphasize potatoes or other kinds of rice (such as brown rice genmai, multi-grain rice zakkokumai, seasoned&steamed rice takikomi gohan).
 Most bento use Japanese white rice, sometimes with a sprinkle of furikake, a dry seasoning of sesame seeds, chopped seaweed, sugar, salt and dried fish, or some other topping.

-Color is also meaningful when assembling a bento, as traditional Japanese meals are known to include the following five colors as a mark of visual (and often nutritional) balance: white, black, red, green and yellow.
+Colour is also meaningful when assembling a bento, as traditional Japanese meals are known to include the following five colours as a mark of visual (and often nutritional) balance: white, black, red, green and yellow.
 Packing the bento tightly will prevent food from shifting in transit.
-Most bentos are enjoyed at room temperature, even hours after confection.
+Most bento are enjoyed at room temperature, even hours after confection.

 Etymology of “Bento”

 The original word for transportable, packed meals came from China during the Heian period (794-1185) as 便當 (phonetically in Japanese: bento) which even nowadays means convenient, handy.
 By the Momoyama period (1583-1600), the Japanese spelling of bento -弁当- had replaced the Chinese one.
 The integration of bento into the vernacular is often attributed to Oda Nobunaga (1534-82), a powerful lord and major historical figure who notably contributed to the unification of Japan.
 Nobunaga often distributed large amounts of food to his army and followers at his castle; presumably popularizing the concept of bento while doing so.